dehavenon/AAN/README.md

 ## AAN HSR Comp Project

-### Hover over markers to see year, mean value, and number of respondents specific to the graph being viewed.
-Menu at the bottom changes view to additional graphs.
+### Hover over markers to see year, point estimate, and number of respondents specific to the graph being viewed.
+Menu at the bottom toggles between additional graphs.
 On a phone, please use landscape mode.

 <hr style="border: 1px solid #ccc; margin-top: 20px; margin-bottom: 20px;">